GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/githubbasics.md

 #### How does everything work?

 * Basically, when you hit upload, it runs and installs an app to the robot's control hub.
 What this does is allow it to run effectively while connected to the driver station.
 The **gradle** is the way that this app gets built.
 This is also why it is so important to fork the FTC Robot Controller.
-They make the onboarding steps so much easier just because all of the work for setup is done for you.
+They make the onboarding steps so much easier just because all the work for setup is done for you.

 #### Plugins